Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 If you want to just use a Scheme module as a module (i.e. load

-it), you don't care how it gets translated
+or require it), you don't care how it gets translated

 into a module class.
 However, Kawa gives you some control over how this